4awpawz/trio-docs/source/fragments/docs/learn/datatriotagattributes.md

 This attribute, which can be used in includes, page fragments and page templates, instructs Trio to prepend a *base url* to this tag's `src` or `href` attribute's value when you run a *release build*.
 You declare your site's base url in your project's `root/trio.json` configuration file.

-**Important:** Some static site hosting services, such as Github for example, may require this.
+__!__ Some static site hosting services, such as Github for example, may require this.

 For example, if you declare `baseUrl` in your root/trio.json configuration file as follows